Barrow Neurological Institute

 Barrow Neurological Institute is the world's largest neurological disease treatment and research institution, and is consistently ranked as one of the best neurosurgical training centers in the United States.
-Founded in 1962, the main campus is located at 350 W. Thomas Road, Phoenix, Arizona.
+Founded in 1962, the main campus is located at 350 W. Thomas Road in Phoenix, Arizona.

 Introduction

-Barrow Neurological Institute at St. Joseph's Hospital and Medical Center is the world's largest dedicated neurosurgical center and a leader in neurosurgical training, research, and patient care.
+Barrow Neurological Institute at Dignity Health St. Joseph's Hospital and Medical Center is the world's largest dedicated neurosurgical center and a leader in neurosurgical training, research, and patient care.
 More operative neurosurgical procedures take place at Barrow than at any other institution in the United States.
 Under the directorship of Dr. Michael T. Lawton, the institution's unique capabilities and achievements are recognized internationally.

-Barrow was established by Dr. John Green and Dr. Betty Clements as a regional center for patients with neurosurgical issues.
-It was named after a donation from Charles Barrow, whose family owned companies including Joy Manufacturing.
+Barrow was established by physicians John Green and Betty Clements as a regional center for patients with neurosurgical issues.
+It was named after a donation from Charles Barrow, whose family owned Joy Manufacturing and other companies.
 Barrow treats disorders such as cerebrovascular aneurysms, hypothalamic hamartomas and other brain tumors, complex spinal disorders, stroke, and Parkinson's disease at the Muhammad Ali Parkinson Center.
 The center is home to one of the largest neurosurgical residency programs in the United States.